 The growth in tea sales in the convenience channel has mainly been driven by the increased trend towards treating tea as an “occasion”, centred around home snacking and home lunching - both up by 10% as a result of people spending more time at home, working and socialising.
 The growth in specialty teas has been driven by tea fast becoming an essential part of the growing trend towards a daily health and wellness routine, which has been a key driver of value sales of growth of tea by 2.1%.
 Getting the right balance between mass market consumption and niche interests will ensure you optimise your tea sales”.

 Stock the big-name brands; shoppers are unlikely to switch from their choice of tea brands.

 Given volume consumption, the 80’s packets are the most popular, so pack size is important.

 Fruit, herbal, green and decaf are consumed less than black tea but pose strong incremental growth opportunities, particularly as shoppers become more focused on wellness during the pandemic

 Quickly check the affluence of your customers to ensure you are meeting their needs and are stocking the right brands and SKU’s.
-Simply visit Check My Area to double check your customers’ affluence and check your range.
+Simply visit Street Check to double check your customers’ affluence and check your range.